Today, we are all obsessed with the experience of the customer. However, few seem to care about employee experience. This makes no sense whatsoever.

 One of the best approaches to analyzing and improving the employee experience is a technique called Customer Journey Mapping (CJM).

 Not familiar with the subject?
 Check out our complete guide on creating a customer journey map.

 The idea behind CJM is fairly simple: you take the journey people take when interacting with your business, break it down into stages and then look at each stage from different angles to get the complete picture of what the experience of this particular person may look like.

 In other words, CJM helps you see through the eyes of your customer or, in our case, through the eyes of employees.

 What to Map?

-First, it’s important to decide which part of employee experience journey you want to start with.
-At this point, there are a couple routes you may take:
+First, it’s important to decide which part of the employee experience journey you want to start with.
+At this point, there are a couple of routes you may take:

 - High-level mapping.
 Obviously, it is simply not possible to map the entire journey as the employee lifecycle is way too long for one map.
 Unless you want to start with a high-level map and dive into details later as you dig more information.
 The downside of a high-level approach is that you won't get a lot out of it.
 The formula is fewer details = fewer insights.